dhansel/TerminalUSB/README.md

 This is a modified firmware for [Geoff Graham's ASCII Video Terminal](http://geoffg.net/terminal.html) which changes it to use a keyboard connected to the USB port instead of the PS/2 port.
-All other features of the terminal are identical to the original, except for the USB-to-serial bridge functionally (since the USB port is now used for the keyboard).
+All other features of the terminal are identical to the original, except for the USB-to-serial bridge functionality (since the USB port is now used for the keyboard).

 ## Hardware